1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 And if you prefer online shopping, anyone can make a purchase at Costco.com.
 However, the product selection is limited for non-members, and non-members also may face an additional surcharge on orders.

-Both the Gold Star membership and the Business membership run $55 a year.
+You’ll soon be paying more to enjoy the perks of belonging to the warehouse club.
+Effective June 1, Costco is raising its annual membership fees between $5 and $10 in the United States and Canada.
+Fees for all Gold Star and Business memberships will increase by $5, bumping up to $60 from the current $55.
 A Gold Star card is available to anyone and can be used for personal purchases.
 The membership includes a free additional household card.
 The Business membership, available only to verified business owners, permits business purchases and bulk purchases for resale.
-The annual fee includes a free additional household card and the option to add six more cardholders as business members for $55 each.

-An Executive-level version of either the Gold Star membership or the Business membership is available for $110 a year.
-In addition to the basic privileges outlined above, Executive-level members can earn an annual 2% reward on most purchases (up to a maximum of $750) that can be applied toward future Costco purchases.
+The annual membership fee for Executive-level members will see a $10 hike to $120 from $110.
+In addition to the basic privileges outlined above, Executive members can earn an annual 2% reward on most purchases (up to a maximum of $1,000 starting June 1) that can be applied toward future Costco purchases.
 Executive-level members also receive discounts on various Costco services including travel services.

 Caskets are often the single most expensive item purchased for a traditional funeral service, according to the Federal Trade Commission.
 The average cost of a casket bought through a funeral home is more than $2,000, but depending on the finish the price can climb as high as $10,000.
 Costco offers a cheaper alternative.